EdDaWord/Angular2vsReactRedux/README.md

 ### ReactJS

 #### Component
-- Indpendent and reusuable UI pieces.
+- Independent and reusable UI pieces.
 - Accept input in the form of `props` (Arguments which are allowed to change).
 - May have it's own storage in the form of `state` (Local variables).
-- Has lifeCycle functions (pre-defined function interfaces which get called at different stages)
+- Has lifeCycle functions (pre-defined function interfaces which get called at different stages).
   - Example: `render()` gets every time component state changes (`setState` is called) or new `props` are passed from the parent function.
   - Example: `componentWIllUnmount()` gets called after the component is unmounted from the dom.
 Use case would be to delete an tight polling function (interval).